ricardojoserf/SAMDump/README.md

 ## Motivation

-I wanted to automate this process and most Windows I find run VSS, but security solutions detect the use of *vssadmin* to create Shadow Copies and extract these files because it is an old, well-known technique.
+I wanted to automate this process and most Windows I find run VSS, but security solutions detect the use of *vssadmin* to create Shadow Copies and extract these files because it is a well-known technique.

-This tool extracts the files without writing to the target filesystem when using remote transfer mode and XOR-encoding offers basic obfuscation to evade signature-based detection (even when using remote mode).
+This tool extracts the files without writing to the target filesystem when using remote transfer mode; and XOR-encoding offers basic obfuscation to evade signature-based detection (even when using remote mode).

 Plus, it leverages NT API calls to bypass some monitoring and user-mode API hooks.

 <br>